-API operating mode is an alternative to Transparent mode.
+API operating mode is an alternative to Transparent operating mode.
 API mode is a frame-based protocol that allows you to direct data on a packet basis.
-It can be particularly useful in large networks where you need control over the operation of the radio network or when you need to know which node a data packet originated from.
 The device communicates UART data in packets, also known as API frames.
-This mode allows for structured communications with serial devices.
-It is helpful in managing larger networks and is more appropriate for performing tasks such as collecting data from multiple locations or controlling multiple devices remotely.
+This mode allows for structured communications with computers and microcontrollers.